 So we could have

-Wisdom found by leader of nationalists meeting Roman militant (6)
+Wisdom found by leader of nationalists meeting Roman revolutionary (6)

 It’s still not a brilliant clue but at least it gives the solver a fair chance.